jopaso/fcb_matches_to_Calendar/README.md

 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 ```

-You will also need to follow the steps 1-4 from this webpage to create your google calendar API:
+You will also need to follow steps 1-4 from this webpage to create your google calendar API:

 https://medium.com/@ayushbhatnagarmit/supercharge-your-scheduling-automating-google-calendar-with-python-87f752010375

-Once executed the script, it will create a new calendar named 'Football' if not found one and create there an event for every football game  with confirmed date.
+Once executed, the script will create a new calendar named 'Football' if not found one and create there an event for every football game  with confirmed date.